junxit/us-congress-bills-111/bill.md

   - **(2)** by inserting after subsection (q) the following:
     > - **(r)** *Small system guidance* The Administrator may provide guidance and, as appropriate, tools, methodologies, or computer software, to assist small systems in undertaking measures to improve the management, financial stability, and efficiency of the system or reduce the system’s environmental impact.

-## § 8.
+## § 9.
 Disadvantaged communities

 - **(a)** *Assistance To increase compliance* Section 1452(b)(3) (42 U.S.C.
 300j–12(b)(3)), as amended, is further amended by adding at the end the following:
-  > - **(E)** *Assistance to increase compliance* A State’s intended use plan shall provide that, of the funds received by the State through a capitalization grant under this section for a fiscal year, the State will, to the extent that there are sufficient eligible project applications, reserve not less than 4 percent to be spent on assistance under subsection (d) to public water systems included in the State’s most recent list under paragraph (2)(D).
+  > - **(E)** *Assistance to increase compliance* A State’s intended use plan shall provide that, of the funds received by the State through a capitalization grant under this section for a fiscal year, the State will, to the extent that there are sufficient eligible project applications, reserve not less than 6 percent to be spent on assistance under subsection (d) to public water systems included in the State’s most recent list under paragraph (2)(D).

 - **(b)** *Assistance for disadvantaged communities* Section 1452(d) (42 U.S.C.
 300j–12(d)) is amended—
   - **(1)** in paragraph (1), by adding at the end the following: “Such additional subsidization shall directly and primarily benefit the disadvantaged community.”; and
   - **(2)** in paragraph (3), by inserting “, or portion of a service area,” after “service area”.
+- **(c)** *Affordability criteria* Section 1452(d)(3) is amended by adding at the end:
+  > Each State that has entered into a capitalization agreement pursuant to this section shall, in establishing affordability criteria, consider, solicit public comment on, and include as appropriate—
+  > - **(A)** the methods or criteria that the State will use to identify disadvantaged communities;
+  > - **(B)** a description of the institutional, regulatory, financial, tax, or legal factors at the Federal, State, or local level that affect identified affordability criteria; and
+  > - **(C)** a description of how the State will use the authorities and resources under this subsection to assist communities meeting the identified criteria.

-## § 9.
+## § 10.
 Administration of State loan funds

 Section 1452(g) (42 U.S.C.
 300j–12(g)) is amended—

 - **(1)** in paragraph (2)—
-  - **(A)** in the first sentence, by striking “up to 4 percent of the funds allotted to the State under this section” and inserting “, for each fiscal year, an amount that does not exceed the sum of the amount of any fees collected by the State for use in covering reasonable costs of administration of programs under this section, regardless of the source, and an amount equal to the greatest of $400,000, 1/5 of one percent of the current valuation of the State loan fund, or 6 percent of all grant awards to the State loan fund under this section for the fiscal year,”; and
+  - **(A)** in the first sentence, by striking “up to 4 percent of the funds allotted to the State under this section” and inserting “, for each fiscal year, an amount that does not exceed the sum of the amount of any fees collected by the State for use in covering reasonable costs of administration of programs under this section, regardless of the source, and an amount equal to the greatest of $400,000, 1/5 of one percent of the current valuation of the State loan fund, or 6 percent of all grant awards to the State loan fund under this section for the fiscal year,”;
   - **(B)** by striking “1419,” and all that follows through “1993.” and inserting “1419.”; and
+  - **(C)** in the matter following subparagraph (D), by striking “2 percent” and inserting “4 percent”; and
 - **(2)** by adding at the end the following:
   > - **(5)** *Transfer of funds*
   >   - **(A)** *In general* The Governor of a State may—